windboxes/core/README.md

 This pacakge requires **Tailwind css** and **css modules**.

+If you want the best file size, try not to use styled-components or other css-in-js.

 ## Introduction
-if you want create a button with tailwind css module, Before, it was a nasty thing:
+If you want create a button with tailwind css module, Before, it was a nasty thing:

 ### Before
 ```tsx